mobilecoinfoundation/mcips/text/0036-reserved-subaddresses.md

 This is reserving a lot of subaddresses.
 However, if later it turns out we need to give most of them back, that should be fine.

+It turns out that the full-service desktop wallet is already sending change to a change subaddress, but only in certain configurations, and it is using subaddress index 1 for this.
+This proposal will require full-service to start using `u64::MAX - 1` after block version 1, and can have backwards compatibility support for subaddress index 1 in blocks before that version.

+# Rationale and alternatives
+[rationale-and-alternatives]: #rationale-and-alternatives

+An alternative would have been to use change subaddress index 1 for all clients, and not use `u64::MAX - 1`.

+However, this has a major drawback for anyone using `mobilecoind` today, which is that they have been using subaddress index 1 with contacts.
+So they have already handed that subaddress out to their contacts, and they have no practical ability to change it now that they've given it away.
+If they are an exchange, customers may still deposit money to that address.

+Additionally, the change subaddress index plays a critical role in RTH memo validation in MCIP #4.
+It is regarded as a secret -- anyone who knows your change subaddress is able to send you destination memos that your clients will treat as valid.
+If you are an exchange and someone knows your change subaddress, then they can potentially forge bad destination memos and defraud you.

+Therefore, it is safer to use `u64::MAX - 1`, a subaddress index that has never been used by any client before, as the change subaddress index, and to migrate full-service to use this before RTH memos exist in the wild.

+*Specifically, full-service, and any either client, should NEVER treat a destination memos as valid if it comes on the subaddress of index 1.*

+Since this means that we cannot standardize on `1` as the change subaddress index, `u64::MAX - 1` is the best remaining option.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions